luebbertevan/animal-shelter-management-platform/QUESTIONS_FOR_RESCUE.md

     -   Do you need to track which foster is currently assigned to each animal in the animal record itself?
     -   Or is that tracked separately in assignments?

+19.5. **Status Changes and Foster Assignments:** - When an animal's status changes from "in_foster" to another status (e.g., "adopted", "in_shelter", "medical_hold"), should the foster assignment be automatically cleared/removed? - Or should the foster assignment remain even after status changes (for historical tracking)? - Are there specific status transitions that should always clear foster assignments? (e.g., "in_foster" → "adopted" always clears, but "in_foster" → "medical_hold" might keep assignment) - When changing status TO "in_foster", should the system require a foster assignment, or can an animal be "in_foster" without an assigned foster? - If an animal is removed from a group (and the group was assigned to a foster), should the animal's individual foster assignment be cleared, or preserved?

 ## General Workflow

 20. **Data Entry:**